Fort Breendonk: Allied prison: Breendonk II

 The officer of the British Army designated to liberate the camp late in 1944 was Charles Arnold-Baker, a German and officer in MI6.
 After VE Day, Eileen Younghusband, a WAAF officer and fluent French-speaker, acted as a guide to RAF personnel visiting the camp.
 She had been in Germany prior to the start of the war, and had encountered fleeing Jews.
 During the German bombing of Britain, she had been a radar filter officer giving warning of air raids.
 When the German V-2 ballistic missile attacks on London and elsewhere began in 1944, she was sent to Belgium with mathematicians to help locate V-2 launch sites.

 Fort Breendonk was briefly repurposed as an internment camp for Belgian collaborators.
 This period of the Fort's existence is known as "Breendonk II".
 The internees were moved to Dossin Barracks, Mechelen, on 10 October 1944.

 Later significance

 War crimes trials

-Trials of the Flemish SS guards, considered Nazi collaborators, were held during 1946 in Mechelen and including some guards and officials at Fort Breendonk.
+Trials of the Flemish SS guards, considered Nazi collaborators, were held during 1946 in Mechelen and included some guards and officials at Fort Breendonk.